grace-qian/Data_Journalism_Final_Project/README.md

 <h1>Data Analyses:</h1>
 <p>I have 5 questions that I will investigate and answer using data analysis techniques in Google Sheets. </p>
 <p>
-* 1. Which creative occupation had the largest male to female ratio?
-Which creative occupation had the largest female to male ratio?
+<h4>1.
+Which creative occupation had the largest male to female ratio and which creative occupation had the largest female to male ratio? </h4>
-2. How do the earnings in LA County's creative fields fare against the broader US trends?
+<h4>2.
+How do the earnings in LA County's creative fields fare against the broader US trends?</h4>
-3. Which age bracket in the US has the most creative workers?
-What is the top creative occupation for this age group?
+<h4>3.
+Which age bracket in the US has the most creative workers?
+What is the top creative occupation for this age group?</h4>
-4. Which creative occupation has the highest hourly salary and what is it's growth from 2014 to 2015?
+<h4>4.
+Which creative occupation has the highest hourly salary and what is it's growth from 2014 to 2015?</h4>
-5. What were the top occupations for each age bracket?
-What was the overall top occupation for each age bracket?
+<h4>5.
+What were the top occupations for each age bracket?
+What was the overall top occupation for each age bracket?</h4>
 </p>

 <p>Markup : 1.
 A numbered list